 SATURDAY, MAY 19, 2018

 375 Pearl Street

 11:00 AM - 12:15 PM Registration (School Picture ID's will be required)

 5:00 PM - 6:00 PM Talent Show/Open Mic & Closing

 Each student will be enrolled in two conference workshops.

-* Dancehall 201 * Caribbean Dancehall.
-Wear comfortable clothing and get ready to bruk it down, AGAIN!
+Dancehall 301* Wear comfortable clothes and get ready to ‘bruk it down’!

-**Please note** The use of alcohol and drugs is strictly prohibited by DAIS, the host school and most importantly, the law.
+**Please note** The use of alcohol, tobacco products (including e-cigs/vapes/juuls) and drugs is strictly prohibited by DAIS, the host school and most importantly, the law.
 Any student caught with possession of or using such substances will be asked to leave the conference, accompanied by a parent or guardian.